Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 stability to Mogadishu," Sheik Sharif Ahmed, chairman of the

-alliance of Islamists, known as the Islamic Courts Union
+alliance of Islamists, known as the Islamic Courts Union, said

 Monday on a radio broadcast, according to The Associated Press.
 "We are